 Standing Out From the Crowd

 The biggest challenge facing industries today is adapting their marketing strategy to fit changing consumer trends.
-A heads up for anyone looking to become a market research analyst: it's best to get a master’s degree in marketing, marketing research, business administration, and statistics.
+A heads up for anyone looking to become a market research analyst?
+It’s best to get a master’s degree in marketing, marketing research, business administration, and statistics.
 Be sure to add these details in a work portfolio.
 These accomplishments provide a greater chance of landing a job in the market research analyst field.
 Those who don’t have statistical and data analysis skills or other work-related experience may experience rejection more often.
 Finally, remember, grades aren’t just a letter.

 Marketing research analysts can play a huge role in product development and key business decisions using a combination of skills.
-He or she can then provide the best strategy and best pricing of goods and services based on consumer behavior, market trends, and competitor activities.
+One can then provide the best strategy and best pricing of goods and services based on consumer behavior, market trends, and competitor activities.
 Taking communication and social sciences courses such as economics or consumer behavior are especially valuable.

-Although marketing research is offered by several schools' graduate programs, many analysts decide to earn degrees in statistics and marketing, and/or a master's business administration (MBA) degree.
-Managerial positions or technically-oriented market research analyst positions often require a master's degree.
+Although marketing research is offered by several schools’ graduate programs, many analysts decide to earn degrees in statistics and marketing.
+And/or a master’s business administration (MBA) degree.
+Managerial positions or technically-oriented market research analyst positions often require a master’s degree.
 However, having one or more degrees is typically more appealing.
-An employer looking for a high-level of expertise will definitely notice a portfolio that posts three years or more performance competence first.
+An employer looking for a high-level of expertise will definitely notice an outstanding portfolio.
+One that posts three years or more performance competence first.

 Are you pursuing this career as well?
-If you have any tips you'd like to share with your fellow readers, we'd love to hear about your experience with becoming a market research analyst.
+If you have any tips you’d like to share with your fellow readers, we’d love to hear about your experience.